The iconic, historic landmark is one of the ‘must-sees’ on the continent and, as Cusco is the gateway to it, thousands descend on the city every year.

 If you want to experience a local delicacy then come to A Mi Manera for dinner during your Cusco trip and order the ‘coy’, or roast guinea pig as it’s also known.
 This is the specialty dish of Cusco and they serve it up in the traditional way – whole.
 That’s right, head and limbs still attached so it’s looking straight at you as you pick up your fork.
 Not exactly for the squeamish eaters out there but definitely worth trying.
 There’s also a lot more options on the menu if you want something less traditional or whole.

 If you want to try some local dishes but don’t particularly want to eat something that you once had as a pet, then check out Pacha Papa.
 There are a whole host of Peruvian dishes on offer here including alpaca stew.
 But it’s also a great choice for pizzas and tempting stew dishes.
 It’s got a great outdoor patio that really adds to your dining experience.

 If you’re looking for breakfast, a lunchtime meal or even just a snack around the Plaza de Armas area then make your way towards Jack’s Cafe.
 The menu is full of great salads, sandwiches and more.
 It’s also a great place to stop off for just a tea or coffee... and you may as well sample some of the yummy cakes while you’re there.

 Open daily 7.30am-11.30pm

-Cusco is such a popular stop-off for many travellers in South America because it is the gateway to Machu Picchu.
-And because of the sudden increase in altitude in this location, it’s wise to stop off here for a few days to acclimatise.
+Cusco is such a popular stop-off for many travelers in South America because it is the gateway to Machu Picchu.
+And because of the sudden increase in altitude in this location, it’s wise to stop off here for a few days to acclimatize.
 There are many tours and options available for seeing Machu Picchu for many budgets and timeframes, so just pick one to suit your pocket and time constraints, but just make sure you pick one and don’t miss out on a visit to this amazing attraction.

 Plaza de Armas